oslele/startalk_backup/README.en.md

 If you have decided to use private deployment or transfer your data from public to private domain..
 Let’s begin!

-## Requirements for the environment of deployment
+## Requirements for the Environment of Deployment

 -	Back-end server: centos 7 (allows Ubuntu and various kinds of private cloud in the future)
 -	IOS SDK, minimum requirement: IOS 9